SUSTAINABILITY

 If a design will make the rest of your house look bad, start over.

-Just because something can be recycled doesn’t mean that it’s likely to be recycled.
+Just because something can be recycled doesn’t mean that it will be recycled.

 Discontent fuels consumption.
 Examine your contentment carefully.